Key Takeaways

 Estimate your leisure time honestly

 This is where most audits get uncomfortable.
 How much time are you actually spending on your phone?
 On TV?
 On scrolling?
-The research consistently shows that people underestimate screen time by 30–50%.
+Research suggests people frequently underestimate their actual screen time.
 Be honest with yourself — the audit is private, and accuracy is what makes it useful.

 Add up the hours and check the maths